havvg/havvg.github.com/_posts/2012-11-03-how-to-extend-form-fields-in-symfony2.1.markdown

 ---

 The [previous post] on `FormTypeExtensionInterface` is outdated for the current Symfony version 2.1.
-As requested multiple times, I want to share an updated version of how to create such an extension.
+As requested multiple times, I want to share an updated version on how to create such an extension.

 The only main differences between the previous posts state and the current version are: